Vote YES, Nov. 6th!!

-Listen to what 3rd Ward & 7th Alderman, Melissa Wynne & Eleanor Revelle had to say:
+Listen to what 3rd Ward Alderman Melissa Wynne and 7th Ward Alderman Eleanor Revelle had to say about demolition:

 "I am deeply, deeply opposed to demolishing the building."